Nessa’s Blog

 I later learned that those are the exact criteria Alan Gordon uses to identify neuroplastic pain as opposed to structural pain.
 I was checking all the boxes.
 For what?
 Well, for experiencing not a physical illness but a mind-body (aka psychosomatic) condition.
 Oof.

 But even as the realization dawned on me, I remained skeptical.
-First of all, I still fully expected to hear a bunch of woo woo about supplements and positive thinking at some point in the video (didn’t happen, thanks Raelan).
+First of all, I still fully expected to hear a bunch of woo woo about supplements and positive thinking at some point in the video (didn’t happen; thanks, Raelan).
 And second, there was a lot of internal resistance to this idea, especially in my case.

-In 2022, after fifteen years of suffering through intense monthly pain for which I was eventually being prescribed opioids (that I never took because I was scared), I was finally diagnosed with endometriosis and received surgery.
+In 2022, after fifteen years of suffering through intense monthly pain for which I was eventually being prescribed opioids (that I never took because I was scared of their effects), I was finally diagnosed with endometriosis and received surgery.
 The tissue where no tissue belonged as well as my uterus were being removed and I have since been relieved of my pain almost entirely (sometimes there’s a little bit but it’s gotten rare).
 The reason it had taken fifteen years to get the procedure was that despite the late confirmation that it was, in fact, a structural illness, almost no doctor had believed me.
 So trust me when I say that leaning into the ‘it’s just stress’ narrative (which is not what psychosomatic illness is about, as I later learned) wasn’t something I was prepared for.

 Furthermore, it is really, and I mean really, hard to believe that something like my severe ‘brain burn’, as I called it, PEM or a chronically inflamed throat can be psychosomatic.
 I have since seen people recover from even crazier symptoms with a mind-body approach but initially, you’re like: no. way.
 Especially since the official medical model of ME/CFS is that it’s multi-systemic, neuro-immunological, severe, incurable.
 If you hear this often enough, you believe it, and the intensity of your symptoms makes it very easy.